 Step 2: Implement the Cure

-Once you’ve identified the habits that cause you to get into debt the next step is to adopt new habits that move you toward wealth.
+Once you’ve identified the habits that caused you to get into debt, the next step is to adopt new habits that move you toward wealth.

-With this step you literally engineer your life to create wealth one habit at a time.
+With this step you’re engineering your life to create wealth one habit at a time.
 This means stopping all the slow leak habits and replacing them with wealth building alternatives.

 Below are 4 questions to consider: